Schw4lbe/jizo-noods/README.md

 - what font-family was used to create the logo?
 - get video for webpage using my guideline image

+#### Questions

+- how many different ramen kits?
+- possibility of more kits in the future?
+- info structure simular like menu ramen items?

 ## dev references